 The Red Wings traded defenseman Aaron Ward, on July 9, 2001, to the Carolina Hurricanes for a second-round pick in the 2002 NHL Entry draft.
 Ward played five seasons with the Hurricanes and was part of their 2006 Stanley Cup victory.
 The Red Wings used to the draft pick to select Jiri Hudler.

 On that same date, the Phoenix Coyotes signed former Stanley Cup winner Mike Ricci.
-He played the final 87 game so his NHL career with the Coyotes before retiring in 2007.
+He played the final 87 games of his NHL career with the Coyotes before retiring in 2007.

 The Chicago Blackhawks locked up the two faces of their franchise on July 9, 2014.
 They signed Patrick Kane and Jonathan Toews to identical eight-year, $84 million contracts.
 Toews won the Conn Smythe Trophy in 2010 while Kane took it home in 2013.
 They both played a huge role in the team’s 2015 Stanley Cup championship.